MDU-C2/Intelligent-Drone-Swarm/protocols/daily & weekly meeting.md

 </ul>

 <h2>2025-09-17</h2>
-Today it was the Cheif Engineer and Quality & Configuration manager in the meeting.
-The cheif engineer is working with creating sketches of the V-model and the plan that will be included in the project plan.
-The Quality & Configuration Manager has included some quality checklist and is working on the quality and configuration management plan.
+Today the Chief Engineer and the Quality & Configuration Manager attended the meeting.
+The Chief Engineer is working on sketches of the V-model and the plan that will be included in the project plan.
+The Quality & Configuration Manager has added some quality checklists and is working on the quality and configuration management plan.

+<h2>2025-09-18</h2>
+In today’s meeting, we talked about how to sort the requirements links in SQL.
+The Safety Manager will have a meeting with Julieth Castellanos about the standards we intend to use.